120 Ways To Make Money

 Anyone who used to be a student – or who still is – probably has a lot of textbooks lying around.
-It can be difficult to figure out where to sell them for the highest profit, but BookScouter lets you compare book prices across many different vendors and sell to whoever offers the most.
-Even better, there are no listing fees and shipping is free.
+It can be difficult to figure out where to sell them for the highest profit, but Amazon Textbooks lets you compare book prices and sell for top dollar.
+It’s an easy and smooth process from a company you trust.

 21. Amazon Trade-In

 Lots of people have old possessions they don’t use lying around their house; Amazon Trade-In makes it easier to sell them for a profit, although they pay you in Amazon gift cards rather than cold cash.
 The items you can trade in include phones, Kindles, other electronic items, and books.

 22. Forex Trader

 Some people make money by trading on the foreign exchange market; by buying one currency while it’s at a low then selling it once it’s worth more, you can make a profit.
 Of course, this is a risky practice unless you know what you’re doing and you’re prepared to hold an inventory of different currencies.